astropy/astropy/docs/development/affiliated-packages.rst

 template.

 There are two main ways you can use this template layout to create a new
+package:

-package: the first is to simply copy over the files you need manually, and the other is to start from a fork of the package-template repository.
+#. simply copy over the files you need manually

+#. start from a fork of the package-template repository

 There are advantages and disadvantages to both methods.
 In the first case your repository history will be clean and you will only include the files you really need.
 However, when updating you will need to make sure you update all the files manually.
 In the second case, the history of your package will be cluttered with all the commits from the `package-template`_ repository, but if done properly this can be easier to update in future since it simply involves pulling from the latest version of the `package-template`_ repository and then merging in the changes (and resolving conflicts).

-.. note:: Everywhere below that the text ``packagename`` is shown, replace it
+.. note:: Everywhere below that the text ``<packagename>`` is shown, replace it
           with the name of your particular package.

 .. note:: The instructions below assume you are using git for version control,